 In fact, recent studies suggest that depression starts higher up than chemicals.
 It starts with the formation and function of neurons.
 In other words, the brain cells in

 Many depressed people are adapted to express their depression.
 This takes the form of neural pathways that carry a message of sadness and hopelessness instead of those pathways that carry a message of happiness and optimism.
 Some important research studies have found that antidepressants are only marginally more effective than the placebos (sugar pills or saline solution) to which they were compared.
+Some people choose herbal remedies, if you’re in California take a look at www.theherbcollectiveoc.com for dispensaries.
 Other researchers have found that talk therapy is just as effective in changing the brain responses associated withdepression.

 Important note: I want to emphasize here that severe depression requires medical treatment of the most intensive kind.
 Millions of people testify that antidepressants have relieved their suffering when nothing else helped.
 On the other hand, many people who don’t truly need them are being prescribed antidepressants.
 Instead of undertaking cognitive therapy, looking at the underlying issues of their depression, or trying other approaches, they are taking pills because it’s easier to do that than to look at long-standing emotional patterns or difficult relationships.
 This trend is particularly prevalent in the U.S., whose population makes up approximately four percent of people on the planet yet consumes two-thirds of the world’s supply of antidepressants.

 Seriously consider whether you need antidepressants and ask your health care provider about other options.
 In general, antidepressants should be used as a short-term aide.
 They work best in removing the top layer of sadness so that you have a clear space to address the real underlying issues.
 The real goal should be to rebalance your life, gain control over the disorder, understand who you are, and elevate your vision of possibilities for yourself.